YOU ARE WHAT YOU EAT

 Join the “You Are What You Eat” tour to learn about healthy eating and working out while having fun!

-Journey to our “S.T.E.A.M.
-(Science, Technology, Engineering, Art and Math)” Tour where your mission is to discover how your world is surrounded by S.T.E.A.M.
-Let your imagination take flight on a journey to Science, Technology, Engineering, Art and Math.
+Let your imagination take flight on a journey to Science, Technology, Engineering, Art, and Math.

-Discover the innovation and impact of Provident Hospital, the first African American hospital in the country.
-Learn about Dr. Daniel Hale Williams who performed the first successful open heart surgery operation.
+Discover the innovation and impact of Provident Hospital and Dr. Daniel Hale Williams, who performed the first successful open-heart surgery operation.

 Through educational hands on play you can master the skills to shop for healthy meals at the Jewel-Osco grocery store.